-- Blue = transitions (at which poles must be placed flat on the snow), with wand symbols for skinning, skiing, and booting.
+- Blue = transitions (at which poles must be placed flat on the snow).

-- Mountaineering-style wands (usually planted in the snow) with colored flags.
+- Mountaineering-style wands (usually planted in snow) with colored flags.

 - Surveyor-style flagging tape, tied to trees, towers, pipes.

-- Broken-off race gates shafts (i.e., not full alpine race height).
+- Broken-off race gate shafts (i.e., not full alpine race height), red and blue only.

-- "Turf" paint, on snow, with lines of travel for skinning and skiing, and rectangular boxes for skinning.
+- "Turf" paint, on snow, with green and red lines of travel for skinning and skiing (respectively), and blue rectangular boxes for transitions.